 George Washington, an American, born at Washington, in Virginia, 1732; died 1799.
-One of the best men whom history records, and president of the American Congress : to him America, in a great measure, owes her strength, her independence, her national importance; he headed her army in the contest with England, and by his prudence, sagacity, and military skill, turned the scale in her favour : to inflexible justice, he joined the purest benevolence, and, like the modest violet, Which must be sought, nor with obtrusive air he retired from public business early, satisfied with having promoted the happiness of his country, and totally uninfluenced by selfish, or ambitious designs.
+One of the best men whom history records, and president of the American Congress: to him America, in a great measure, owes her strength, her independence, her national importance; he headed her army in the contest with England, and by his prudence, sagacity, and military skill, turned the scale in her favour: to inflexible justice, he joined the purest benevolence, and, like the modest violet, he retired from public business early, satisfied with having promoted the happiness of his country, and totally uninfluenced by selfish, or ambitious designs.